Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 Here’s where it gets interesting.

 Shrekking creates small gaps in communication.
 And those gaps can trigger anxiety, especially in the early stage.
+So, you see a message – you wait before replying.
+Or they do.
+Now there’s a pause.

 However, in the fast dating landscape, that pause feels like something is wrong.
 People start overthinking.